 St Peter’s is a symbol of the Catholic church and one of its most important places.
 It was built on the tomb of Saint Peter the Apostle and it’s a must-see sight for any visitor to Rome.
 If you are visiting Rome with kids, however great and magnificent the basilica is, after some time your kids may be a bit unimpressed and bored.
 How to trick your children to see yet another church in Rome?
 Tell them they can climb on the roof of the biggest church in the world.

-Activities in Rome with kids – picninc in Villa Borghese
+Rome with kids – Villa Borghese

 by Cynthia & Alexander of Travel your Memories